pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid16.PNG)

-Extracting the year from the date column in the dataset—ensuring the column is in datetime format—and then group or assign each record to its corresponding calendar year.
+Extracting the year from the date column in the dataset ensuring the column is in datetime format and then group or assign each record to its corresponding calendar year.
 Next, I constructed a box plot (also known as a box-and-whisker plot) using a visualization library such as Matplotlib or Seaborn, with the x-axis representing each year and the y-axis showing the distribution of total COVID-19 cases; this plot will illustrate the median, interquartile range, potential outliers and overall spread of case counts for each year.

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid17.PNG)